 Worth a visit!

-The Curonian Spit History Museum is in the northern part of the town of Nida, close to the Thomas Mann Memorial Museum.
+The Curonian Spit History Museum is located in the northern part of Nida, close to the Writer Thomas Mann Memorial Museum.

-A highlight of the exhibition is the history of the Nida post station, and a facsimile of the licence issued to its proprietor Friedrich Casimir Kuwert in 1785 to brew beer in his coaching inn, showing how Nida flourished before 1833 when members of Europe’s high society passed through, including King Frederick William III and Queen Louise of Prussia, and the French philosopher Denis Diderot.
-Documents, photographs and maps tell visitors about the post road which ran along the Curonian Spit from the mid-17th century to 1833.
+Highlights of the exhibition are the history of the Nida post station and the licence issued to its proprietor Friedrich Casimir Kuwert in 1785 to brew beer in his coaching inn, showing how Nida flourished before 1833 and was visited by members of Europe’s high society, including King Frederick William III and Queen Louise of Prussia, the French philosopher Denis Diderot, etc. The documents, photographs and maps tell the visitors about the European post road which ran along the Curonian Spit from the mid-17th century to 1833.